 Georgia organizations that receive online donations from individuals residing in states other than Georgia may be required to register for charitable solicitation in those other states.
+Approximately 40 states require registration.
 While charitable solicitation laws vary from state to state, the following guidelines generally apply: